wispproject/wallet/README.md

 # Wisp Wallet

-This is the repository of the "Wisp" wallet for Spectrecoin.
+This is the repository of the official Wisp wallet.
 For more info, see https://github.com/wispproject/doc/wiki

 ## Building